jandelgado/jled/README.md

 }
 ```

-It is also possible to specify fade-on, on and fade-off durations for the breathing mode to customize the effect.
+It is also possible to specify fade-on, on- and fade-off durations for the
+breathing mode to customize the effect.

 ```c++
 // LED will fade-on in 500ms, stay on for 1000ms, and fade-off in 500ms.